-1) Chubb Samaggi Insurance Public Company Limited, plaintiff No.1 with two other plaintiffs sued S Panel Company Limited as the defendant No.1 to the Civil Court to request jointly be liable for compensation.
+1) Chubb Samaggi Insurance Public Company Limited, 1st plaintiff with two other plaintiffs sued S Panel Company Limited as the 1st defendant to the Civil Court to request jointly be liable for compensation.

 The lawsuit was due to the fire in the warehouse building, which the three plaintiffs were insurers, which S Panel Company Limited filed a defense against the case.
-In this case, the Civil Court Instance tried the case and dismissed the two defendants.
-The three plaintiffs appealed the verdict.
-The case is under consideration by the Court of Appeal.
+In this case, the Civil Court and the Court of Appeal instance tried the case and dismissed the two defendants.